davidmegginson/canada-notams/README.md

 The script will deduplicate NOTAMs and display them sorted most-recent first (using the start validity date).

-You can also sort by radius distance fromt he airport/route rather than date, but because of the way Nav Canada encodes its NOTAMs, the result will usually not be what you expect:
+You can also sort by radius distance from the airport/route rather than date, but because of the way Nav Canada encodes its NOTAMs, the result will usually not be what you expect:

     python3 canada-notams.py --sort distance --radius 50 CYRO

+You can also use "route" for distance along the route, with similar
+caveats:

+    python3 canada-notams.py --sort route CYUL CYWG

 ## License